mennlo/grappling-games/games/pinning/side-control-arm-triangle-setup.md

 - Use your weight distribution to neutralize the bottom player's single hip frame
 - Work the underhook progressively deeper toward the shoulder to isolate the arm
 - Apply crossface pressure to limit the bottom player's mobility and head movement
-- During the transition to mount, maintain tight upper body control
+- Maintain tight upper body control throughout transitions
-- Keep your chest tight against their shoulder when setting up the arm triangle
+- For arm triangle, keep your chest tight against their shoulder
-- For the arm-in ezekiel option, control the head while threading your hand through
+- For darce/anaconda, look for threading opportunities when their arm is exposed
+- For guillotine setups, focus on chin strap control before connecting your hands
 - Be prepared to follow the bottom player's defensive movements

 For the bottom player: